 Figure 2.1: Panel A: Change in the deposit spread following the introduction of a CBDC across different values of the policy rate.
 Panel B: Endogenous deposit share $(\omega{\mathcal{L}}^d)$ across different values of the policy rate before and after the introduction of CBDC.
-The figure uses the baseline calibration described in Section 4.
+The figure uses the baseline calibration described in Section 4. deposit share and hence the endogenous elasticity of deposits substantially.
+Therefore, the deposit spread drops the most for moderate levels of the policy rate.
+The U-shape is not unique to a CBDC that pays a zero interest rate.
+Panel A of Figure 2.2 shows that this shape holds as long as CBDC pays a constant interest rate.
+A higher interest rate on CBDC shifts the minimum of the curve towards the southeast: it increases the policy rate where CBDC introduction affects the deposit spread the most while also increasing the maximum change in the spread in absolute value.
 Alternatively, when the CBDC rate is pegged to the policy rate, the U-shape disappears, as shown in Panel B of Figure 2.2.
 In this case, the change in the deposit spread is a decreasing function of the policy rate.
 This occurs because CBDC becomes more competitive with deposits the higher the policy rate is.
 Thus, this simplified model already points to an important trade-off of a potential CBDC introduction.
-While such a policy can benefit households and shield them from the monopolistic power of banks, it can lower deposit spreads and therefore affect commercial bank profitability negatively.
-In dynamic models where commercial bank equity is slow moving and relevant for lending, a fall in bank profitability can have a negative impact on the economy.
-In the following section, we embed the static model into a New Keynesian DSGE model to quantify this trade-off and further study aggregate welfare effects.
+While such a policy can benefit households and shield them from the monopolistic power of banks, it can lower deposit spreads and therefore affect com-